There is not one right answer:

 A person who loves, in a very special way, someone who is the same gender.
 For example, a gay man wants to be involved with and love another man.
 A gay person may choose to have a special relationship with someone and share a home and have a family together.

-- The word gay describes a man and a man or a woman and a woman, who love each other.
+- The word gay means two people of the same gender, a man and a man or a woman and a woman, who love each other.

 - It describes a boy who wants to have a boyfriend or a girl who wants to have a girlfriend.